-This course is not part of the Writing Program or English Department but is overseen by the College of Arts and Sciences.
-Designed by individual faculty members and coordinated by the Writing Program Director, the seminars are discipline-centered courses that stress writing as the primary way in which students demonstrate their learning of the material.
+Designed by individual faculty members and coordinated by the Writing Program director, the seminars are discipline-centered courses that stress writing as the primary way in which students demonstrate their learning of the material.
 Students enrolled in the course are expected to produce 20-25 pages of revised writing during the course of the semester in a variety of written assignments.
-Pre-requisite: English 1033, advanced placement credit, or equivalent; required for students in Arts and Sciences.
+Prerequisite: English 1033, advanced placement credit or equivalent; required for students in Arts and Sciences.

 Placement in English 1004 and 1033:

 Test scores are used for preliminary placement into writing courses.
 Students who score 20 and below on the verbal sections of the ACT or 490 and below on the SAT I will be enrolled in English 1004.
 International students without ACT or equivalent test scores may be placed in non-native sections of English 1004, on the basis of interviews with their advisors.
 Students with ACT verbal scores of 21 and above and SAT I equivalents of 500 and above will be placed in English 1033.